ghostFaceKillah/tsp-momentum/README.md

 3 -> 0 -> 1 -> 7 -> 5 -> 0 -> 1 -> 2 -> 4 -> 6 -> 7 -> 6 -> 4 -> 3 -> ...

-Note that I had to add one non-smooth edge
+Note that I had to add one non-smooth edge 6->7->6, otherwise solution doesn't exist.